jamesmehorter/device-theme-switcher/readme.txt

 == Description ==

-Device Theme Switcher creates a new page in your WordPress Admin; 'Appearance > Device Themes', where you can set one theme for handheld devices, another theme for tablet devices, and yet another theme for low support devices.
+Device Theme Switcher creates a new page in your WordPress Admin; 'Appearance > Device Themes', where you can set one theme for handheld devices, and another theme for tablet devices.
 Normal computer visitors are given the active theme set in 'Appearance > Themes'.
+This plugin is esspecially helpful if you're a theme developer that wants to create 3 tailored verions of your theme.
 WordPress child themes are supported.

 'Handheld' devices include Android, BlackBerry, iPod, iPhone, Windows Mobile, and other various 'hand held' smart phones.
 'Tablet' devices include iPad, Android tablets, Kindle Fire and other large-screen hand helds.
-'Low Support' devices include those which have poor CSS & Javascript rendering capabilities.
-Often these is older devices.

 **Please let us know if you have any questions or find any bugs.
 You can contact us by posting a new topic to the support forum on the right of this page.
 If you like our plugin please vote it up!**